diko316/use-case/README.md

 # Use-case

-This library aims to effectively plan the software development by following [UML Use-case](https://en.wikipedia.org/wiki/Use_case) based on a rough User Story.
-Use-case manifests will be detailed later by adding use-case relationships and adding workflows using [Apptivity](https://github.com/diko316/apptivity).
+This library aims to effectively plan the software development by following [UML Use-case](https://en.wikipedia.org/wiki/Use_case) based from User Stories.
+Use-case manifests will be detailed later by adding use-case relationships and activity workflows using [Apptivity](https://github.com/diko316/apptivity) package.

 ## Installation
 Use-case is packaged by npm.
-Source can be found in https://github.com/diko316/use-case
+Source can be found in [github repository](https://github.com/diko316/use-case).

 ```sh
 npm install use-case --save